Anadenanthera peregrina

-Anadenanthera peregrina, also known as yopo, jopo, cohoba, parica or calcium tree, is a perennial tree of the genus Anadenanthera native to the Caribbean and South America.
+Anadenanthera peregrina, also known as yopo, jopo, cohoba, cojoba, parica or calcium tree, is a perennial tree in the family Fabaceae native to the Caribbean and South America.
 It grows up to 20 m tall, and has a thorny bark.
 Its flowers grow in small, pale yellow to white spherical clusters resembling Acacia (e.g. wattle) inflorescences.
 It is an entheogen which has been used in healing ceremonies and rituals for thousands of years in northern South America and the Caribbean.
-Although the seeds of the yopo tree were originally gathered from the wild, increased competition between tribes over access to the seeds led to it being intentionally cultivated and transported elsewhere, expanding the plant's distribution through introduction to areas beyond its native range.
+Although the seeds of the yopo tree were originally gathered from the wild, increased competition between tribes over access to the seeds led to it being intentionally cultivated and transported elsewhere.

 Related species

 This plant is almost identical to that of a related tree, Anadenanthera colubrina, commonly known as cebíl or vilca.
 The beans of A. colubrina have a similar chemical makeup as Anadenanthera peregrina, with their primary constituent being bufotenin.